topst-development/Documentation/Single Board Computer/G Model/VCP-G/Hardware/VCP-G Hardware.md

 The information on the Quad SPI flash memory is as follows:
   - Density : 64 Mb

-**Note:** SNOR is not mounted on the TOPST VCP-G board as default.
+**Note:** SNOR is not mounted on the VCP-G as default.

 </br></br></br>

 ## 4.2 Power In Connector (J101)
 ---
-DC 12V is supplied to the TOPST VCP-G through the DC jack of J101 from a 12V adaptor.
+DC 12V is supplied to the VCP-G through the DC jack of J101 from a 12V adaptor.
 Figure 4.1 shows the location of J101.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Hardware/4.1%20Power%20In%20Connector%20(J101).png"></p>
 <p align="center"><strong>Figure 4.1 Power In Connector (J101)</strong><p>